 Please note that the Monitoring Officer can only deal with complaints about the behaviour of a councillor covered by the code of conduct.
 Any complaints must be clear as to why the complainant thinks that a councillor has not followed the code of conduct

-An initial assessment of the complaint will be made within 20 working days of receipt.
-The complaint will be dealt with by the Council’s Monitoring Officer who will consult with an ‘independent person’ appointed by the Council before determining how the complaint should be handled.
+An initial assessment of the complaint will be made within 40 working days of receipt.
+The complaint will be dealt with by the council’s Monitoring Officer who will consult with an ‘independent person’ appointed by the council before determining how the complaint should be handled.

 The councillor complained about will be asked to provide his or her response to the complaint before it is considered.